Learn more about the Flexpipe system and its applications with Continous improvement, Kaizen Blitz, Lean Six Sigma, 5S and more.

 Use this chart to decide if the tool in question should go on a shadow board or not.

-Step 2 - decide on the type of panel and its location
+Step 2 - Decide on the type of panel and its location

 Once you've decided on the tools that should be within reach, now it's time to choose the material.
-The number of items and the shadow board's location are two determining factors at this step in the process.
+The number of items and the shadow board's location is two determining factors at this step in the process.

 Here are some examples of our customer's shadow boards as a source of inspiration.
 Some chose to use materials they already had on hand, while others opted for laser cut-outs in foam panels.